Under the Iron Sea: Background and development

+Composition

+The album opens with "Atlantic", the first single from the album.
+The track expresses fear of aging, set to Rice-Oxley's layers of electric piano and synthesizer strings.
+It was featured in the TV series CSI: NY in the eighth episode of the third season, "Consequences".
+"Is It Any Wonder" is composed of pianos fed with distortion pedals and was written about the Iraq War."Nothing in My Way" was described as "catchy" and "gently lifting".
+It is featured on the soundtrack for FIFA 07.

+"Leaving So Soon?" is considered a fan favourite and is the most uptempo song on the album at 144 BPM.
+"A Bad Dream" was described as an "enchanting tune" with density and drama.
+The slowest song on the album "Hamburg Song" is about personal conflicts between Rice-Oxley and Chaplin and features solely piano and organ as its instrumentation, with drums being absent besides some light ride hits at the end.
+"Put It Behind You" was primarily written by drummer Richard Hughes in mid-2004 after breaking up with his girlfriend.

+"The Iron Sea" is Keane's first instrumental track, followed by "Crystal Ball" which has been compared to "early electro U2" and featured Chaplin's "swooning chorus".
+"Try Again", a downbeat track was noted for its "pristine sound and hushed majesty" and features Chaplin's distortion piano in the outro.
+"Broken Toy", the longest song in Keane's discography is a jazz-influenced track in 9/8 time and has been compared to Radiohead's "Pyramid Song".
+The closing track "The Frog Prince" was written about another musician who Rice-Oxley described as 'talented, but very arrogant'.

 Release and promotion

 The first pre-release before the album was "Atlantic", which was issued as a download-only music video single on 25 April, featuring a specially extended version of the song incorporating the outro from album track "The Iron Sea".
 Irvine Welsh, author of the novel Trainspotting, directed the video, which was filmed in black and white on a remote Sussex beach, and did not feature the band.
 "Is It Any Wonder?" followed as the first single proper on 29 May.
 Its video was directed by Kevin Godley, best known for his work on music videos for The Police and Duran Duran in the mid-1980s.

 The record was released on 12 June 2006 internationally.
 However, the album was accidentally put on sale for a few hours on 2 June 2006 by Apple Computer's Belgian iTunes Music Store.
 A US edition of the album eventually leaked in its entirety to file-sharing networks on 5 June 2006, and the Mexican edition was released early on 9 June.

 The release was accompanied by a bonus DVD with a book-shaped cover representing a fairy-tale story, with drawings on the inner pages.